google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

 ### Kubernetes Secrets

-To ensure kubernetes Secret correctly are configured in a namespace, you need to check if a Kubernetes Secret with the correct name is in the namespace.
+To ensure kubernetes Secrets correctly are configured in a namespace, you need to check if a Kubernetes Secret with the correct name is in the namespace.

 By default, this secret is named `google-cloud-key`, but it could